AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 public List<Voucher> getVouchers() throws CommerceException;
 ```

 This way, the `CommerceSession` is responsible for checking whether a voucher exists and if it can be applied or not.
-This might be for vouchers that can only be applied if a certain condition is met; for example, when the total cart price is greater than $100).
-If a voucher cannot be applied for any reason, the `addVoucher` method will throw an exception.
-Also, the `CommerceSession` is responsible for updating the cart's price(s) after a voucher is added / removed.
+This might be for vouchers that can only be applied if a certain condition is met.
+For example, when the total cart price is greater than $100.
+If a voucher cannot be applied for any reason, the `addVoucher` method throws an exception.
+Also, the `CommerceSession` is responsible for updating the cart's prices after a voucher is added / removed.

 The `Voucher` is a bean-like class that contains fields for: